Let’s inaugurate our blog’s new category called “Trust Your Fraud Expert,” where you can periodically find interesting analysis by our experts.

 • Protecting against new brands and unimagined types of malware attacks;

 • Detecting an individual instance of malware targeting a specific person or organization;

 • Identifying malware acting within a particular environment, even without having to analyze that particular instance;

-Obtaining comprehensive information about the malware, which is crucial for analysts to understand the possible range of impacts.
+Obtaining comprehensive information about the malware is crucial for analysts to understand the possible range of impacts.